Erasmus+ Teaching Staff Mobility

 - Exchange of teaching content and methods

-- Strengthen and develop links between faculties
+- Strengthen and develop links between departments

 - Preparation of future cooperation projects